saifulasyraf/power-platform-sales-app/README.md

-# power-platform-sales-app
-Power Apps-based sales app with Power Automate and Power BI integration for sales tracking.

 # 👟 SoleStyle Sales App – Power Platform Project

 This project was developed as part of the **Microsoft Power Up Program**.
 It simulates a small-scale inventory and sales system for a fictional shoe store, **SoleStyle**, using Power Platform tools: **Power Apps**, **Power Automate**, and **Power BI**.